AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Discussion

 \subsection{Gap between theoretical and experimental convergence analysis}

-Although Theorem~\ref{th:convergence_bound} gives a theoretical upper bound on the regret achieved by AdaTerm as a typical approach to convergence analysis, it completely eludes the robustness factor brought in by AdaTerm.
-In particular, Corollary~\ref{corol:non_robust_convergence_bound} appears to have a better bound compared to Theorem~\ref{th:convergence_bound} which, as displayed in the ablation study of~\ref{apdx:ablation}, contrasts with the practical application.
-This implies a gap between the theoretical analysis and the experimental analysis and stems on the fact that the theoretical bound relies on $\underline{\tau}$.
+Although Theorem~\ref{th:convergence_bound} provides a theoretical upper bound on the regret achieved by AdaTerm; as a typical approach to convergence analysis, it completely eludes the robustness factor introduced by AdaTerm.
+In particular, Corollary~\ref{corol:non_robust_convergence_bound} provides a more effective bound compared with Theorem~\ref{th:convergence_bound} that is in contrast to the practical application (as displayed in the ablation study of~\ref{apdx:ablation}).
+This implies a gap between the theoretical and experimental analyses and is anchored on the fact that the theoretical bound relies on $\underline{\tau}$.

-As a remedy to this shortcoming of the regret analysis, we therefore relied on an intuitive analysis of the robustness factor based on the behavior of the different components of our algorithm.
-Although this qualitative analysis has a weak theoretical convergence value, the experimental analysis against different noise settings show that AdaTerm is not only robust but also efficient as an optimization algorithm.
-Nevertheless, we acknowledge the need for a stronger theoretical analysis that takes into consideration the noisiness of the gradients, while allowing for a theoretical comparison between the robustness and efficiency of different optimizers.
+As a remedy to this shortcoming of the regret analysis, we have employed (in section~\ref{ssec:intuitive_behavior}) an intuitive analysis of the robustness factor based on the behavior of the different components of our algorithm.
+Although this qualitative analysis possesses a weak theoretical convergence value, the experimental analysis against different noise settings shows that AdaTerm is not only robust but also efficient as an optimization algorithm.
+Nevertheless, we acknowledge the requirement for a stronger theoretical analysis that considers the noisiness of the gradients, while allowing for a theoretical comparison between the robustness and efficiency of different optimizers.